p-i-z/Diffeology-Archives/Papers/2013-Variation-of-Integrals-in-Diffeology/READMA.md

 *   **Source:** Author's final LaTeX manuscript for the Canadian Journal of Mathematics.
 *   **Date:** Published 2013.
 *   **Context:** This paper should be read as a technical companion to the author's major works on the Moment Map and Symplectic Diffeology.

+## Files in this Directory
+*   `VOIID.tex`: The complete, self-contained LaTeX source file.